Stephen Lynch (politician): Tenure

 Lynch was sworn into the 107th Congress on October 23, 2001.
 The ceremony had been delayed for a weekend, as the 2001 anthrax attacks had led to a shutdown of Congressional office buildings.
 In a press conference after his swearing-in, Lynch remarked on the unlikelihood of his career path, comparing himself to Jed Clampett of The Beverly Hillbillies.
 He is a moderate Democrat by Massachusetts standards, but a fairly liberal one by national standards.
 He generally votes more moderate on social issues and liberal on economic and environmental issues.
 "Calling me the least liberal member from Massachusetts is like calling me the slowest Kenyan in the Boston Marathon", he said in 2010.
 "It's all relative."
 He is strongly pro-labor and has focused on bringing manufacturing jobs to his district.
 He is a co-founder and co-chair of the Congressional Labor and Working Families Caucus.

 Lynch's words at a rally in early 2025 attracted national attention, as he argued with constituents who called on him to consistently oppose conservative legislation, and challenged them to run to replace him.
+Lynch was subsequently challenged in the Democratic primary but won the party nomination.

 Lynch voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.